1950 Pacific Tigers football team

 The 1950 Pacific Tigers football team represented the College of the Pacific as an independent during the 1950 college football season.
 In their fourth season under head coach Larry Siemering, the Tigers compiled a record of 7–3–1 and outscored their opponents 348–131.
+The team ranked tenth in major college football in total offense, tallying an average of 399.9 yards per game.

 Debuting this season was the new Pacific Memorial Stadium, in Stockton, California, which was the Tigers' home until the football program was discontinued after the 1995 season.